 - Benjamin A. Gilman International Scholarship: Open to US Citizens with Pell Grants who are planning to study abroad for at least three weeks in the same country.
 Applications are due early October for Spring programs, and early March for Summer/Fall programs.
 About 1/3 of students who apply receive a scholarship of some amount (up to $5,000)!

 - Institute for International Education

 - IIE Generation Study Abroad Travel Grants: UVM students with financial need who are U.S. citizens or permanent residents are specially-eligible to apply for the IIE Generation Study Abroad Travel Grants ($2,000 each).
-Applications for Spring and Summer programs open in September and are due Oct.
-17, 2017; applications for Fall programs open in January and are due March 4, 2018.
+Applications for Fall programs open in January and are due March 4, 2018.

 - ISEP Scholarships